50th anniversary logo of Papua New Guinea with a black, red, and yellow flag and the words "1975-2025" and "WanBel."

 50th Anniversary of Independence

-The Mariwai Project, alongside the National Museum and Art Gallery, Port Moresby and the PNG National Cultural Commission (NCC), both agencies of the PNG Ministry of Tourism, Arts and Culture, engages these collaborations as part of PNG’s official 2025 national program: Celebrate our History, Inspire our Future.
+The Mariwai Project, in partnership with the PNG Ministry of Tourism, Arts and Culture and its agencies the National Museum and Art Gallery, Port Moresby and the PNG National Cultural Commission (NCC), engages these collaborations as part of PNG’s official 2025 national program: Celebrate our History, Inspire our Future.

 PNG's exceptional arts, traditions, and cultural artifacts reflect our diverse heritage.
 As we mark half a century of independence, we illuminate PNG's cultural legacy and honour the artists and the cultures from which they originate.